 Presbyterian Disaster Assistance, other organizations ‘have areas of expertise just like state agencies’

-A new report by the Texas Interfaith Center for Public Policy finds that faith-based organizations are playing a key role in the ongoing recovery from 2017’s Hurricane Harvey — and that state emergency management leaders, specifically those in Texas, should bring more faith-based disaster response organizations into the state’s emergency planning process before the next disaster strikes.
+LOUISVILLE — A new report by the Texas Interfaith Center for Public Policy finds that faith-based organizations are playing a key role in the ongoing Hurricane Harvey recovery — and that state emergency management leaders, specifically those in Texas, should bring more faith-based disaster response organizations into the sate’s emergency planning process before the next disaster strikes.

 According to a news release issued by the Texas Interfaith Center for Public Policy, the report, “Time & Treasure: Faith-Based Investment in Hurricane Harvey Response,” points out these facts:

-- More than 30 state, national and international faith-based organizations, including Presbyterian Disaster Assistance, have been involved in the response to Hurricane Harvey, which did $125 billion in damage in Houston and southeast
+- More than 30 state, national and international faith-based organizations, including Presbyterian Disaster Assistance, have been involved in the response to Hurricane Harvey, which struck in 2017 and did $125 billion in damage in Houston and southeast Texas.

 - Faith-based organizations have logged more than 526,000 volunteer hours on Harvey recovery.

-The Rev. Dr. Jim Kirk, Associate for Disaster Response in the United States for Presbyterian Disaster Assistance, said the report “affirms the understanding of the disaster preparedness and response community.
+The Rev. Dr. Jim Kirk, Associate for Disaster Response in the United States for Presbyterian Disaster Assistance , said the report, issued this week, “affirms the understanding of the disaster preparedness and response community.
 Faith-based disaster response organizations have much to offer and they are a value added in all phases of a disaster.”

 He said he’s seeing “greater recognition and integration” of faith-based disaster response organizations in the emergency planning process among various levels of government, including the Federal Emergency Management Agency as well as state emergency management and local emergency managers.